10,000 Years in Iraq

 The warrior herding Indo-European culture expands down the Tigris and Euphrates Rivers.
 It may well have originated in the southern part of what will become the Soviet Union, where horses have been domesticated, where a warrior sun god is worshipped.
 The Indo-European people have learned to use their horses as terrifying weapons platforms, from which warriors thrust swords of bronze.
 The swords are forged by cooking and mixing cooper (in use for several millenia by this time in its pure form) together with arsenic and other metals.

 A World at peace is transforming to an Earth of wars.
 How did this process start?
-It seems to have started when the Indo-European's cattle and sheep herding landscape in southern Russia became overgrazed, causing them to search for greener pastures.
-The Indo-European migrations spread militarism from India to Old Europe.
+Indications are that Indo-European's, a grouping of humans who herded cattle and sheep in landscape parched by climate change and overgrazed, causing them to search for greener pastures.
+The Indo-European migrations seem to have spread militarism, need for fortifications and weaponry, from India to Old Europe (thus the name Indo-European).
 Refugees are everywhere seeking new homes.
 Citadels on hilltops are replacing villages down by tha riversides.
 Warrior gods are rising to the heavens above Mother Earth.
 The slaughter of the war millennia has begun.

 IRAQ, 4000 years ago